 His subsequent races showed that after he had gone seven furlongs, he is no longer the Mollison of old.
 He is, in fact, an example of what I have been writing about for years – the horse that is ruined by the over-exertion of one race, and that race, as far as Mollison was concerned, was the A.J.C.
 Derby.”

 Bearing in mind when Stewart McKay penned those words Mollison was still only in his four-year-old season.
 He didn’t race that autumn but was brought back to the racecourse as a five-year-old.
 After repeatedly failing to win in a series of races in the spring, E. M. Pearce finally sold Mollison to Sydney identity, owner-trainer Bill Tindall for 1100 guineas in December 1930.
 It was about one-tenth of the sum that the horse would have brought had he been sold at the end of his two-year-old days.
 Still, many considered Pearce was well rid of him at the price.
-The buyer was one of the most colourful and irrepressible characters on the Australian turf, and Tindall got Mollison just as he was being granted his training licence again by racing authorities after being out for a year over the running of one of his horses.
+The buyer was one of the most colourful and irrepressible characters on the Australian Turf, and Tindall got Mollison just as he was being granted his training licence again by racing authorities after being out for a year over the running of one of his horses.

-Throughout his life Tindall made a habit of tilting with racing’s hierarchy and thumbing his nose at his critics; he was a man who approached the betting ring with a sangfroid that struck despair in the hearts of his friends and envy in that of some of his confreres.
+Throughout his topsy-turvy life, Tindall made a habit of tilting with racing’s hierarchy and thumbing his nose at his critics; he was a man who approached the betting ring with a sangfroid that struck despair in the hearts of his friends and envy in that of some of his confreres.
 It was characteristic of his defiant, exuberant nature to take on a horse like Mollison that most considered finished.
 All his life Tindall had made a career of resurrecting broken-down horses, and before he died, in impoverished circumstances in September 1953, his successes included such horses as Middle Watch, Freckles and The Dimmer.
-The magic touch worked for a while with Mollison too.
+The magic touch worked for a while with Mollison, too.
 Although he failed to win a race with the son of Seremond, under Tindall’s tutelage, he was narrowly beaten into third placing in a head-bobbing finish to the 1931 Newmarket and finished second, beaten less than a length, in the Doncaster at Randwick a few weeks later.
-Just how Mollison might have been helped to reach that elite level again was the subject of some speculation when the horse died shortly after that 1931 autumn campaign.
+Just how Mollison might have been helped to reach that elite level again was the subject of some speculation when the horse died prematurely soon after that 1931 autumn campaign.